River Parrett: Port of Bridgwater

 Bridgwater was part of the Port of Bristol until the Port of Bridgwater was created in 1348, covering 80 mi of the Somerset coast line, from the Devon border to the mouth of the River Axe.
-Under an 1845 Act of Parliament the Port of Bridgwater extends from Brean Down to Hinkley Point in Bridgwater Bay, and includes parts of the River Parrett (to Bridgwater), River Brue and the River Axe.
+Under the Bridgwater Navigation and Quays Act 1845 (8 & 9 Vict. c. lxxxix) the Port of Bridgwater extends from Brean Down to Hinkley Point in Bridgwater Bay, and includes parts of the River Parrett (to Bridgwater), River Brue and the River Axe.

 Historically, the main port on the river was at Bridgwater, where a span crossed the river from 1200 AD onwards.
 Quays were built at Bridgwater in 1424, with another quay, the Langport slip, being built in 1488 upstream of the Town Bridge.
 A custom house was sited at Bridgwater, on West Quay, and a dry dock, launching slips and a boat yard on East Quay.
 Bridgwater built some 167 ships, the last one being the Irene launched in 1907.

 The river was navigable, with care, to Bridgwater Town Bridge by 400 to 500 tonne vessels.
 By trans-shipping goods into barges at the Town Bridge, the Parrett was navigable as far as Langport and (via the River Yeo) to Ilchester.
 After 1827, it was also possible to transport goods to Taunton via the Bridgwater and Taunton Canal at Huntworth.
 A floating harbour, known as the "docks", was constructed between 1837 and 1841, and the canal was extended through Bridgwater to the floating harbour.Lawrence & Lawrence 2005 The dock area contained flour mills, timber yards and chandlers.

 Shipping to Bridgwater expanded with the construction of the docks, which opened on 25 March 1841, and reached a peak in the 19th century between 1880 and 1885, with an average of 3,600 ships per year entering the port.
 Peak tonnage occurred in 1857, with 142 vessels totaling 17800 tonne.
 In the short term, the opening of the docks increased the profitability of the Bridgwater and Taunton Canal, which carried 81650 tonne of cargo in 1840.
 This peaked in 1847 at 88000 tonne of cargo; however, by the mid-1850s the canal was bankrupt due to competition from the railways.